mothur/mothur.github.io/_wiki/edamame.md

     Fs:    19.4127
     p-value: <0.001*

-Here we see from the AMOVA that the \"cloud\" early and late time points has a significantly different centroid for this mouse.
+Here we see from the AMOVA that the "cloud" early and late time points has a significantly different centroid for this mouse.
 Thus, the observed separation in early and late samples is statistically significant.
 We can also see whether the variation in the early samples